-- ~70 software products organized into 6 Software Development Kits (SDKs): (Programming models and Runtime; Compilers and Support; Tools and Technology; Math Libraries; Visualization Analysis and Reduction; and Data Management, I/O Services, and Checkpoint Restart). - Dependence database to identify and track software interactions in the application and system software stacks. - o Coordination of 6 principal DOE Labs: software development, engineering, hardening for transition to facilities and applications. - Effective use of modern software tools (Atlassian, Spack, continuous integration, Git Workflows, and containerization) for collaboration, delivery/deployment integration and coordination. - Multiple software delivery vehicles: single products from source, SDK groupings for related products, and the Extreme-Scale Scientific Software Stack (E4S) for full suite installation.
+- Applications - Creation of a process for applications deployment to ASCR and ASC facilities. - Application Development (AD): 24 applications, 6 co-design centers, crossplatforms. - Broad buy-in from senior management in the DOE Office of Science and Applied Offices as well as NNSA. - System software - ~70 software products organized into 6 Software Development Kits (SDKs): (Programming models and Runtime; Compilers and Support; Tools and Technology; Math Libraries; Visualization Analysis and Reduction; and Data Management, I/O Services, and Checkpoint Restart). - Dependence database to identify and track software interactions in the application and system software stacks. - Coordination of 6 principal DOE Labs: software development, engineering, hardening for transition to facilities and applications. - Effective use of modern software tools (Atlassian, Spack, continuous integration, Git Workflows, and containerization) for collaboration, delivery/deployment integration and coordination.

+• Multiple software delivery vehicles: single products from source, SDK groupings for related products, and the Extreme-Scale Scientific Software Stack (E4S) for full suite installation.